King's Manor: History

 King's Manor was originally built to house the abbots of St Mary's Abbey, York.
 The Abbot's house probably occupied the site since the eleventh century, but the earliest remains date from the fifteenth century.
 When the abbey was dissolved in 1539, Henry VIII instructed that it be the seat of the Council of the North.
 It performed this role until the council was abolished in 1641.

-Thomas Cecil, Lord Burghley was President of the Council of the North in 1603 when Elizabeth I died.
+Thomas Cecil, Lord Burghley, was President of the Council of the North in 1603 when Elizabeth I died.
 He wrote to Sir Robert Cecil that he had moved out of the house, so that the new king, James VI and I, could stay there on his journey south to London.
 The house was empty of furnishings and "quite out of order".
 Lord Burghley stocked the wine cellars and larders.
 King James came to the "Manor of St Mary's" on 16 April 1603 and stayed in York for three days.
 The buildings were upgraded and embellished by Thomas Wentworth, President of the North from 1628 to 1631, with new doorways and coats of arms.

 From 1667 to 1688, the manor was the residence of the Governor of York.
 During the Glorious Revolution of 1688, the Governor, Sir John Reresby, 2nd Baronet, remained loyal to the King, James II, but a party of armed men, led by Thomas Osborne, Earl of Danby, captured the Manor and the City of York, and held them for William of Orange.
 After 1688, the building was hired out to private tenants until the nineteenth century, when it was taken over and expanded by the Yorkshire School for the Blind.

 For a detailed description of the history and architecture of the building, perhaps the best source is that contained in the RCHME Inventory of the City of York, Volume IV.

-In April 2022 there were reports of criminal damage to the manor.
-It was reported that several windows had been broken and that blood was found at the scene, presumed to have been caused by broken glass.